Some basics about my therapy practice

 I work with adults and adolescents, including couples, families and individuals, addressing anxiety, depression, chemical dependency and other addictions, PTSD and trauma (physical and sexual abuse, rape and domestic violence), multiracial family and relationship issues, adoption, divorce, issues related to the criminal justice system, ADHD, truancy and other academic issues affecting adolescents.

-Insurance and cost: I am an in-network provider for most major insurers, including Medical Assistance (but not Medicare), Blue Cross, CIGNA, AETNA, UCare and Preferred One.
-Please note: I am in HealthPartner’s secondary network which means I may not be in your provider network depending on your plan.
-My regular rate ranges from $150 to $225 depending on the length of the session.
-I offer a “cash discount” if payment is made at the time of the session (by check, credit card or cash).
-Sliding fee rates can also be made available upon request.
+Insurance and cost: I am an in-network provider for most major insurers, including Medical Assistance (but not Medicare), Blue Cross, Healthpartners, CIGNA, AETNA, and UCare.
+I am not in the networks for UnitedHealthCare/Medica.
+My regular rate ranges from $175 to $250 depending on the length of the session.
+I offer a “cash discount” if payment is made at the time of the session (by check, credit card or cash) and you are paying out of pocket (not billing to an insurance company).

 Contact information: To find out more about me and my services, to make a referral, or to arrange an appointment, please contact me.